betoule/cosmologix/doc/validation_paper.md

 measurements were obtained on an Intel(R) Core(TM) i7-1165G7 CPU
 clocked at 2.80GHz, without GPU acceleration.](mu_speed.pdf)

+The JAX implementation enables seamless utilization of hardware accelerators, such as GPUs.
+However, the CPU-based computation is already highly efficient.
+To maintain high accuracy in distance calculations, double-precision floating-point arithmetic is currently required, which may necessitate adjustments to fully leverage GPU performance benefits.
+Given limited motivation to pursue further optimization, we conducted only minimal GPU testing, which indicated that the code, in its present form, does not gain significant performance advantages from GPU execution.

 # Differentiability and likelihood maximization

 Last, the code provides a framework to efficiently build frequentist confidence contours for cosmological parameters for all measurements whose likelihood can be expressed as a chi-square.

 To provide the confidence region for a 1 or 2 dimensionnal subset
 $\alpha$ of the parameters, we divide the parameter vector as $\theta